[QODBC-ALL] How to Configure QODBC to Work With 64-bit Microsoft Excel

 How to Configure QODBC to Work With 64-bit MS Excel

-Since a 64-bit application cannot talk to a 32-bit driver, we have to do a bit of magic to get the worlds to connect, we call it QRemote.
+Since a 64-bit application cannot talk to a 32-bit driver, we have to do a bit of magic to get the worlds to connect.
+We call it QRemote.
 QRemote works as a bridge between 64-bit Applications and the 32-bit QODBC Driver by communicating data calls between the two worlds using TCP/IP protocol.
-QRemote makes it possible for 64-bit Web Servers and 64-bit applications to talk to QuickBooks live for the first time via the QODBC Driver.
+QRemote allows 64-bit Web Servers and 64-bit applications to talk to QuickBooks live for the first time via the QODBC Driver.

 QRemote Client Driver: Allows 64-bit Applications to connect to QRemote Server and sends the Request to QRemote Server for Processing.